tomdekan/use-embeddings/README.md

-# OpenAI Text Classifier using Embeddings
+# Demo to use embeddings

 This project demonstrates how to classify text into predefined categories using OpenAI's text embeddings and cosine similarity in TypeScript.